Georgian profanity

-Georgian profanity (ქართული ბილწსიტყვაობა) refers to inflammatory vulgar, obscene or profane language in Georgian that some of the words and phrases even evolved into a modern Georgian slang.
+Georgian profanity (ქართული ბილწსიტყვაობა) (Note: The name is derived from Old Georgian meaning "filth".) refers to inflammatory vulgar, obscene or profane language in Georgian and a specialized, extreme subset of Georgian slang.

+The Georgian Orthodox Church have traditionally been very critical of Georgian profanity, describing it as "words of death and Satan", that will result in "severe punishment by God".
+(Note: After the Orthodox Christmas of 2019, then-Chairperson of the Parliament of Georgia Irakli Kobakhidze suggested to make Georgian profanity punishable and forbidden by law, but then-Minister of Justice of Georgia Thea Tsulukiani ruled out such a scenario saying "that very law will put us all in prison, so it should stay protected by the freedom of expression".)
+According to The Georgian Chronicles, King David IV "the Builder" during his reign "destroyed" all the moral and verbal "irregularities" like the "satanic songs, acting, pleasure and profanity".

+Phrases

 For exact and comprehensive pronunciation of words and phrases, especially ones written with the apostrophes, the rules of romanization of Georgian and IPA are essential.

-The Georgian Orthodox Church and Catholicos-Patriarch Ilia II of Georgia have traditionally been very critical of Georgian profanity, describing it as "words of death and Satan", that will result in "severe punishment by God".
-After the Orthodox Christmas of 2019, then-Chairperson of the Parliament of Georgia Irakli Kobakhidze suggested to make Georgian profanity punishable and forbidden by law, but then-Minister of Justice of Georgia Thea Tsulukiani ruled out such a scenario saying "that very law will put us all in prison, so it should stay protected by the freedom of expression".

-According to The Georgian Chronicles, King David IV the Builder during his reign "destroyed" all the moral and verbal "irregularities" like the "satanic songs, acting, pleasure and profanity".